 London vacation part 1

-If you’ve been paying attention to my Twitter feed on my site sidebar, you might have noticed that I said I took over 6,500 photos while at London and Paris.
+If you’ve been paying attention to my Twitter feed on my site sidebar, you might have noticed that I took over 6,500 photos while at London and Paris.
 While that figure is no exaggeration, it’s slightly misleading.
-My amateur photography skills necessitate that I take a high volume of photos, tweaking aperture and F-stop values and shooting the same photo many times to hopefully produce some quality shots.
-Frankly, at my low level of knowledge, my attempts at adjusting these manual settings on digital SLR amount to little more than guesswork.
+My amateur photography skills necessitate that I take a high volume of photos, tweaking aperture and F-stop values and shooting the same photo many times to hopefully capture some quality shots.
+Frankly, at my low level of knowledge, my attempts at adjusting these manual settings amount to little more than guesswork.

-With such a quantity of photos, it takes a while to sort through them.
+With such a volume of photos, it takes a while to sort through them.
 I’d estimate about 20% are trashed immediately, and then I go through the repeats of the same shots and pick a favorite.
-I’ll be posting a series of photos representative of my vacation on this blog, with 2 posts each for London and Paris.
-As this was my family’s first trip to Europe, we did little else other than sight-seeing and being the most typical American tourists.
+I’ll be posting photos representative of my vacation on this blog, with 2 posts each for London and Paris.
+As this was my family’s first trip to Europe, we did little else other than sight-seeing and being typical American tourists.

-It was remarkable to me how London and Washington, D.C were so similar.
+It was remarkable to me how London and Washington D.C were so similar.
 Particularly around the government building areas, they seemed virtually identical.
-Other than the English main language, I can understand now why a lot of people don’t really consider England to be “Europe”.
+I can understand now why a lot of people don’t really consider England to be “Europe”.

 On to the photos!
 My favorite out of this set below as a teaser: the London Eye, a giant ferris wheel besides the River Thames.